pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process application
 -------------------

-The library's process application class ``Process`` functions as a projection into an event-sourced application.
-Applications and projections are discussed in previous sections.
-The ``Process`` class extends ``SimpleApplication`` by also reading notification logs and writing tracking records.
-A process application also has a policy that defines how it will respond to domain events it reads from notification logs.
+The library class
+:class:`~eventsourcing.application.process.ProcessApplication`
+functions as a projection into an event-sourced application.
+It extends :class:`~eventsourcing.application.simple.SimpleApplication`
+by having notification log readers which read domain events from upstream notification logs, an application policy which defines how to respond to such domain events.
+It also implements the process event pattern: so that domain event processing is reliable, individual process event data should be stored atomically (notification tracking, new domain events, new notifications).

 Notification tracking